 One of the unique facets of Army leadership is the concept of the leader being responsible for “all the x-element does or fails to do.”
 It’s an incredible level of responsibility, and it essentially applies to every echelon (i.e.; the Team Leader is responsible for all his team does or fails to do, Company Commander, Battalion Commander, etc.).

-The way this usually manifests itself is a leader being called into his boss’ office and being asked: “Why did Private Snuffy get wasted and smash all of the windows of the Generals’ residence this weekend?”
+This is is how the concept usually manifests: a leader being called into his boss’ office and asked: “Why did Private Snuffy get wasted and smash all of the windows of the Generals’ residence this weekend?”
 The question is typically asked in a manner which suggests you had something to do with it.
 Likewise, if word gets around that “something bad” happened somewhere in a formation, one of the first questions asked (among officers, anyway) will likely be “Which platoon was it?
 Which platoon leader?”

 Dumb things happen in the Army, and soldiers make mistakes.
 Good leaders recognize that while it is doctrinally correct that the platoon leader is responsible for everything in the platoon, good or bad, there is also an absolute limit to what he or she can immediately control.
 If a soldier in a platoon gets a DUI, it is likely that whole chain of command will be standing on the carpet answering for it.
 Ass chewings will commence, lessons will be learned, and everyone will go on about their way.